 Daphne odora appeared ready to bloom a few weeks ago.
 I found one stem with flowers that have opened but most are still holding back.
 The lemony fragrance is delectable.

 Daphne odora (Winter daphne)

 ‘Pride of Gibraltar’ Hummingbird Cerinthe

 Porcelain Ikebana vase, Georgetown Pottery, Maine.
 Triangle Black Wave (6.5 W x 6.5 L x 2H)

-Thanks to Cathy at Rambling In The Garden for hosting and giving us an opportunity to share flower-filled vases across the world.
-Visit her to discover what she and others found to place in a vase this week.
+Many thanks to Cathy at Rambling In The Garden for hosting and giving us an opportunity to share flower-filled vases across the world.
+Visit her to discover what garden surprises she and others are offering this week.